lpjones/Path-Tracking-and-Object-Removal/README.md

 yolo_path_tracker.py:

-Not currently executable because tracker.py file is not pushed correctly.
 The input file is input.webm and the output file is output.mp4.

 yolo_path_tracker.py takes the video and tracks people in the video across different frames maintaining the same ID per person along with a trail behind them to see how they have traveled based on their centroid.

-Command to execute when tracker.py is complete:
+Command to execute:
 ```console
 python3 yolo_path_tracker.py
 ```